Everything You Need to Know about Employee Referral Programs

 - Widening the selection of potential applicants.

-- Increasing diversity within the organisation.
+- Increasing diversity within the organization.

 - Sourcing candidates with a specific skill set, especially for hard-to-fill positions.